 The legislation plans to temporarily remove the threat of statutory demands and winding-up proceedings where unpaid debt is due to Covid-19.
-Statutory demands will be void if issued against a company between 1 March 2020 and 30 June 2021 (the relevant period, which the UK Government has indicated it will extend for a further three months to September 2021).
+Statutory demands will be void if issued against a company between 1 March 2020 and 30 June 2021 (the relevant period).
 Winding-up petitions presented during the relevant period that claim that a company is unable to pay its debts will be reviewed by the court to determine the cause of non-payment.
 If the company cannot pay its debts because of Covid-19, no winding-up order will be made.